 Gallup measured customer satisfaction before and after the change.
 They reported back to us that is was the most significant two-year improvement in customer satisfaction they had ever recorded.

-A CEO’s decision on executive structure is shaped in no small part by her own desired role.
-In a mid-stage startup, if she wants to drive product strategy, she might surround herself with an SVP Engineering, SVP New Products and an SVP Product Management.
-In that structure, she becomes the final point of convergence in managing two systems (product discovery and product management).
-In a large enterprise, the CEO might put in place a CIO to manage existing system performance, and a CTO to oversee product discovery and product management.
-The CTO might have under him a heads of product and a head of engineering, or and perhaps a head of new product initiatives.
-In an enterprise with multiple business units, these positions might report into a business unit general manager who in turn reports into the CEO.
+If you are the CEO, your decision on executive structure is shaped in no small part by your own desired role.
+In a mid-stage startup, if you want to drive product strategy, you might surround yourself with an SVP Engineering, SVP New Products and an SVP Product Management.
+In that structure, you become the final point of convergence in managing two systems (product discovery and product management).
+In a large enterprise, you might put in place a CIO to manage existing system performance, and a CTO to lead the product roadmap or your digital transformation strategy.
+In an enterprise with multiple business units, many senior executive positions might report into a business unit general manager who in turn reports to the CEO.

 There is a wide array of reference architectures for exec suite composition.
-The one you choose depends on enterprise purpose, the weighting of your generative and adaptive imperatives, the talent you have access to, their aspirations and your own.
+The one you choose depends on enterprise purpose, the weighting of your generative and adaptive imperatives, the talent you can access, their aspirations and your own.

 That’s systems-centric organization design.

 - Kniberg, Henrik, and Ivarsson, Anders.
 “Scaling Agile @ Spotify”.
 2012. https://blog.crisp.se/wp-content/uploads/2012/11/SpotifyScaling.pdf